nathants/notify/readme.md

 ## what

-a cli that triggers a fullscreen graphical popup with text.
+a fullscreen terminal app, typically launched in a new single use terminal, to display a popup message.

-optionally includes a y/n prompt which will change the exit code.
+an optional y/n prompt will change the exit code.

-a delay before the prompt is answerable avoids accidental input.
+an optional delay avoids accidental input.

 ## demo